 The Blogger image size system is the hidden engine driving your site’s visual performance.

-But the fact is, the backend actually runs every image through an optimization pipeline.
+While it may look like Blogger simply displays the exact file you upload, the fact is, the backend actually runs every image through an optimization pipeline.

 It creates multiple copies to balance page speed with visual clarity.